Sameerrahmani/Sameerrahmani/README.md

 - Running, badminton, soccer enjoyer ⚽
 - A Unity/Godot Game Developer (C#) 🎮
 - Learning Machine Learning, Data Science, App and Web Development with Python
-- Currently creating a website, managing a social media and designing ads for an online business 🏪

 You can find my game development projects on my [itch.io profile.](https://sameerr.itch.io/)